-For the years ended December 31, 2012, 2011 and 2010, we account for share-based compensation in accordance with ASC Topic 718, Compensation - Stock Compensation ("ASC 718").
+We account for share-based compensation in accordance with ASC Topic 718, Compensation - Stock Compensation ("ASC 718").
 ASC 718 requires that compensation costs relating to share-based payment transactions be recognized in a company's financial statements.
 ASC 718 applies to transactions in which an entity exchanges its equity instruments for goods or services and also may apply to liabilities an entity incurs for goods or services that are based on the fair value of those equity instruments.
+Total share-based compensation expense for the years ended December 31, 2013, 2012 and 2011 was \$18.4 million, \$39.1 million and \$27.2 million, respectively.